How Long Does THC Stay in Your Hair?

 Pass a Hair Drug Test

-The only way to guarantee you pass a drug test without fail is by abstaining from cannabis use.
+The only way to guarantee you pass a drug test without fail is by abstaining from cannabis use for 90 days or more.
 For users who are unable to abstain from cannabis use, like medical patients, this may not always be a realistic option.
-In these cases, it may be better to search for an employer who does not require drug testing.
+In these cases, searching for an employer who does not require drug testing may be better.

 For those who can, a detox is the next best method when trying to pass a hair follicle drug test.
-Detoxes should start 60 to 90 days before your test if possible.
+Detoxes should start 90 days before your test, if possible.
 Natural detox methods are the safest and include lifestyle changes, like diet and exercise.

-Some cannabis users turn to hair removal methods, like shaving, in order to remove hair before a follicle test.
-While this can eliminate some areas that the test administrators may take a sample from, it can also lead them to believe that you are dodging the test.
+Some cannabis users turn to hair removal methods, like shaving, to remove hair before a follicle test.
+While this can eliminate some areas from which the test administrators may take a sample, it can also lead them to believe you are dodging the test.
 Additionally, hair samples may be taken from several parts of the body.

 Some users have turned to resources that claim certain shampoo products will remove traces of THC or cannabis from the hair.
-Not only do these products contain ingredients that may damage the hair and scalp, but they also may be traceable through drug tests.
-And depending on the state you are in, trying to cheat a drug test may result in serious legal penalties.
+These products contain ingredients that may damage the hair and scalp and may also be traceable through drug tests.
+Depending on the state you are in, trying to cheat a drug test may result in serious legal penalties.

 If you are a medical cannabis patient, consult your doctor before changing your dosage or preparing for a drug test.